samluyk/PHPLedger/INSTALL.md

 - `sudo apt autoremove`

 ### Data import instructions:
-- This puppy can take CSV's from excel/google sheets, like the one linked in the reddit thread above.
-If you need help with this, contact me.
+- This puppy can import CSV's from excel/google sheets, like the one linked in the reddit thread above.
+Directions eventually.